ATOMMAX-2001/show-directoryList-using-c/README.md

-# Show files in a Direcotry
+# Show files in a Directory
 simple c code for displaying files and count of files in a directory